bbauska/W3Cx-5of5/README.md

 <pre>1.  &lt;form onsubmit=&quot;return formSubmitted();&quot;&gt;</pre>

-<p>... will call the formSubmitted function when the form is submitted.
+<p>&#155; will call the formSubmitted function when the form is submitted.
 It
 is interesting that we use onclick=&quot;return formSubmitted();&quot;:</p>

 <ul>